ishepard/pydriller/docs/modifications.rst

 Modifications
 =============

 You can get the list of modified files, as well as their diffs and current source code.
-To that, all you have to do is to get the list of *Modification*s that exists inside Commit.
+To that, all you have to do is to get the list of *Modifications* that exists inside Commit.
 A modification object has the following fields:

 * *old_path*: old path of the file (can be _None_ if the file is added)
 * *new_path*: new path of the file (can be null if the file is deleted)